TapwaveZodiac/novelaiUKB/docs/Image-Generation.md

 * You can specify colors for different body parts more precisely.
 * Gender tags are different.
 For instance, `intersex` is used rather than `futanari`, and `girly` instead of `otoko no ko`
 * Some expression and clothing tags are different.

+Tag for species by preceding them with `species:` For example: `species: domestic cat`.

 ## Furry Model Quality Tags and Unwanted Content
 The default quality tags are the same as for the Anime model, but strengthened.
 It is `{best quality, amazing quality}` added at the **end** of the prompt.